ai4society/election-dataset/README.md

 }
 ```

-## US dataset and code
+## Related data: US states
+For related Voter FAQs data about all the states in the United States, see [repo](https://github.com/ai4society/election-dataset-us/).
-This data was collected by looking for data at each US state's election commission website(s).
-Further, we augmented it with data from [Vote411](https://www.vote411.org/) managed by League for Women Voters (LWV), a non-profit.
-See technical documentation.
+The data was collected by searching for data at each US state's election commission website(s).
+Further, it was augmented with data from [Vote411](https://www.vote411.org/) managed by League for Women Voters (LWV), a non-profit.
+The data is in .json format.
-1. [`code-us`](https://github.com/ai4society/election-dataset/tree/main/code-us) folder contains code to work with data in data-us sub-folder.
-2. [`data-us`](https://github.com/ai4society/election-dataset/tree/main/data-us) folder contains data in .json format.